The 2018 Unsung Hero Awards: The Night Explained21st February 2018

 This year marks our biggest award ceremony to date.
-We have had over 100 NHS organisations involved, over 400 nominations submitted and over 1,100 nominees.
+We have had over 100 NHS organisations involved, over 400 nominations submitted and over 1,100 nominees nominated!

-The official 2018 Unsung Hero Awards ceremony will be opened by The Mayor of Greater Manchester himself: Andy Burnham.
-We will have in attendance Jo Platt, MP of Leigh, members of the NHS Leadership Academy, CEO’s of national trusts and the organisation NHS Professionals.
+The official 2018 Unsung Hero Awards Ceremony will be opened by The Mayor of Greater Manchester himself: Andy Burnham.
+We will have in attendance Jo Platt, MP of Leigh, members of the NHS Leadership Academy, CEO’s of National Trusts and NHS Professionals.
 We are also humbled to be supporting NHS70 on the night!

-The awards will commence at 6:30pm, with our drinks reception in the Whitworth Room at the prestigious Principal Hotel.
-Right in the heart of the city center.
-At 7pm there will be a call downstairs to the ballroom, where MC for the night Mark Cherry will welcome all attendees; before Andy Burnham officially opens the ceremony.
-From 7:30pm onwards a deluxe three-course meal will be served and we will have doctor turned events singer, Jeremy Sassoon, twinkling the keys and singing in his distinct ‘Rat Pack’ style.
+The Awards will commence at 6:30pm with our drinks reception in the Whitworth Room at the prestigious Principal Hotel.
+Right in the heart of the City.
+At 7pm there will be a call downstairs to the ballroom, where MC of the night Mark Cherry will welcome all attendees; before Andy Burnham officially opens the ceremony.
+From 7:30pm a deluxe three-course meal will be served and we will have Doctor turned Events Singer Jeremy Sassoon twinkling the keys in his distinct ‘Rat Pack’ style.

-At 9:30pm the former CEO of Southport and Ormskirk NHS Trust, Karen Jackson, will give a brief speech on the importance of non-medical staff in the NHS.
-Then onto the main event of the night: the awards themselves!
-Whilst the awards are ongoing throughout the night we will have a Silent Auction running in the background.
-Our guests can bid to win everything from a meal out at a fine-dining restaurant, such as The Savoy, to a one-of-a-kind experience: such as a champagne balloon flight for two.
-All proceeds from the auction will go to Guy’s and St Thomas’ in-house charity, who are our official charity this year.
+At 9:30pm the former CEO of Southport and Ormskirk NHS Foundation Trust, Karen Jackson, will give a Key Note on the importance of Non-Medical Employees in the NHS.
+Then onto the main event of the night: the Awards themselves!
+Whilst the awards are happening we will have a Silent Auction running in the background.
+Our guests can bid to win prizes from a meal out at a fine-dining restaurant, such as The Savoy, to a one-of-a-kind experience: such as a champagne balloon flight for two.
+All proceeds from the auction will go to Guy’s and St Thomas’ in-house charity, who are our official charity partner for 2018.

-The award categories themselves will cover: Admin & Clerical – Unsung Heroes, IT – Unsung Heroes, Ancillary Staff – Unsung Heroes, Corporate Functions – Unsung Heroes, Volunteer of the Year, Apprentice of the Year, Patients Choice Award, LifeSaver Award and Special Mention Award.
+The Award Categories themselves will cover: Admin & Clerical/ IT/Ancillary Staff/Corporate Functions/Volunteer of the Year/Apprentice of the Year/Patients Choice Award/LifeSaver Award and Special Mention Award.
 This year we will award teams (both big and small) alongside individual nominees.

 From 11pm onwards it will be time to network!
-This is the time for all attendees, winners or otherwise, to take a moment to celebrate their achievements over the past year and beyond…our photographer of the night will be on call to document these light-hearted moments and to continue to make you feel special and recognised.
+This is the time for all attendees to take a moment to celebrate their achievements over the past year and beyond…our photographer of the night will be on call to document these memorable moments and to continue to make our guests feel special and recognised.

-Without the support of our generous sponsors we wouldn’t have been able to put on the kind of event that we feel non-medical and non-clinical NHS staff deserve.
-As a young organisation, this was the first year that we had to reach out for sponsorship and the response that we got back was evidence that the Unsung Hero Awards are an award that is only going from strength to strength.
+Without the support of our generous sponsors we wouldn’t have been able to put on the kind of event that we feel Non-Medical and Non-Clinical NHS staff deserve.
+As a young organisation, this was the first year that we reached out for sponsorship and the response that we got back was evidence that the Unsung Hero Awards is a Community Interest Company that is only going from strength to strength.

-We are proud to be able to thank the following companies for their time, focus and sponsorship this year:
+We are proud to be able to thank the following Companies for their sponsorship this year:

-- max20 Project Solutions, our Headline Sponsor, also sponsoring the Corporate Functions Category and the Special Mention Award
+- max20 Project Solutions: Headline Sponsor, also sponsoring the Corporate Functions Category and the Special Mention Award

-- Cerner, sponsor of the IT Category, Certificates and Name Cards
+- Cerner: Sponsor of the IT Category, Nominee Certificates and Name Cards

 Our headline sponsors max20 Project Solutions had the following to say about why they sponsored the Unsung Hero Awards 2018: